Earn Job Hunting

 No Double Dipping, Please!

 With any resume and cover letter combo, try to limit repetition.
 In other words, don’t just rehash the achievements listed on your resume in your cover letter.
 You want them to compliment each other, not parrot!
 Double-dipping on your accomplishments can actually get your entire application tossed in the trash.
-Instead, format your cover letter to highlight the skills you used or gained from each of the positions listed on your resume.
+Instead, format your cover letter to highlight the skills you used or gained from each of the positions listed on your resume, and highlight relevant skills that don’t fit neatly on your resume.
 This is where you can sell yourself without making it too much about you, and not enough about how your skills are a perfect fit for the position at hand.

 Lastly, before sending out any piece of an application, triple check to make sure there are no grammatical errors.
 A cover letter is a 200 to 400-word professional love letter, and it needs to be grammatically flawless, as it’s the only first impression you’ll ever get to make… And while we’re on the topic, if you’re going on an application blitz, please please make sure you have the right company name and hiring manager name listed on all correspondence.
 There’s nothing worse than hitting “send” on the application for your dream job only to realize that you actually referred to the company as their biggest competitor.